Japanese Patterns of Design

 Aonori Dofu, Tofu soaked in green laver soup

 Have you ever seen this beautiful deep green seaweed on the plate?
 We haven’t.
 The color reminds me of deep green jade jewelry.
-If you like the seaweed, this is a must and putting it in your mouth makes you smile for sure.
+If you like the seaweed, this is a must and putting it in your mouth makes you smile.

 Price: 780 JPY (large), 580 JPY (half)